AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 Answer-ready FAQ content is missing on commercial-intent pages.

-Commercial-intent pages often skip question-led sections and structured passages.
+Commercial-intent pages often skip question-led sections, comparison language, pricing answers, and structured passages.
 The strongest extractability signals are useful visible answers, not schema detached from the page.

 Entity-level signals do not agree.

-AI search is where the next slice of buyer-research traffic is going.
+AI search is where the next slice of buyer research is going.

 The cost of AI-search invisibility is the buyer who never opens a Google tab in the first place.
-Increasingly, the research happens inside ChatGPT, Perplexity, and Gemini before any traditional search query runs.
+Research increasingly starts inside ChatGPT, Perplexity, Gemini, or Google AI Overviews, where the cited answer can shape the shortlist before a traditional search ever happens.

 Buyer research that bypasses search entirely.

-A competitor with the same craft and worse work getting the inbound.
+A competitor with thinner work getting the inbound.

 A pre-call buyer who walks in already preferring the cited competitor.

-Even when the buyer does end up on the team's site, the engine cited a competitor first.
+Even when the buyer eventually reaches the company's site, the AI engine has already framed the category and named a competitor first.

-The studio scores every page on whether an AI engine can lift a 40 to 80 word passage as a cited answer.
-Pages that fail get restructured.
+The studio scores commercial pages on whether an AI engine can lift a 40 to 80 word passage as a cited answer.
+Pages that fail get restructured for clearer questions, answer blocks, and passage-level context.

 Visible FAQ and answer-ready sections on every commercial-intent page.